-How to Heat Colored Pencils in 3 Quick Steps
+3 Quick Steps to Heat Colored Pencils

 Do you ever look at a piece of art and wonder how the artist managed to get the colors so vibrant?
-If they are using colored pencils there is a good chance that they heated them, and the process is easy enough for you to do it too.
+If they are using colored pencils there is a good chance that they heated them, and the process is easy enough for you to do too.

 You can repeat this process as often as you need.
 Read on to learn the different ways you can heat colored pencils to increase saturation and how these steps apply to different techniques, along with some specialized tips and tricks to make the process as simple as possible.